rainsworth/intro-to-github/04_GitHubTour.md

          - Each issue contains its own discussion thread.
          - You can also categorise an issue with labels, assign it to someone and add to a project management board in the right sidebar.
       - Pull requests
+         - Pull requests are proposed changes to a repository submitted by a user and accepted or rejected by a repository's collaborators.
+         - Like issues, pull requests each have their own discussion forum which you can see in the Conversation tab.
+         - You can also categorise a pull request with labels, assign it to someone, assign a reviewer, add to a project management board and link to open issues in the right sidebar.
+         - The Commits tab displays the record of the specific changes commited along with who made them and when.
+         - The Checks tab is beyond the scope of this session.
+Checks are external processes, such as continuous integration builds, which run for each commit you make in a repository.
+For more information, see "[About status checks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks)."
+         - The Files changed tab displays all the files that have been changed within the pull request and their associated "diffs" which are the difference in changes between two commits, or saved changes.
+The diff will visually describe what was added or removed from a file since its last commit.
       - Actions are beyond the scope of this session, but you can learn more about [Getting started with GitHub Actions here](https://help.github.com/en/actions/getting-started-with-github-actions)
       - Projects
       - Wiki